 I’m not known for visiting the wineries since I don’t drink, but have visited some larger wineries many years ago in the Russian River area of California and found it to be a very pleasurable experience.

-But those are very large wineries like internationally renowned Korbel.
-Our local wineries are much smaller and less well known but too many local residents who tell me of many pleasant visits to taste the wine offered, maybe listen to music and enjoy a pizza or some pre-packaged food since they are barred from being a restaurant by county ordinance.
+But those are very large wineries, like internationally renowned Korbel.
+Our local wineries are much smaller and less well known but to many local residents who tell me of many pleasant visits to taste the wine offered, maybe listen to music and enjoy a pizza or some pre-packaged food since they are barred from being a restaurant by county ordinance.

 That I first see the Lazy C giving the new ordinance a Cheers is enough to make me initially question this ordinance change, considering the Lazy C rarely sides with the community.

-It seems the largest complaint is noise from amplified music that has some neighbors complaining and the County Commissioners ready to silence such music from 7 PM to 7 AM which to me seems excessive.
+It seems the largest complaint is over noise from amplified music that has some neighbors complaining and the County Commissioners ready to silence such music from 7 PM to 7 AM, which to me seems excessive.

-While allowing it to run until 10 PM currently is obviously too late, 7 PM is still afternoon during the summer months with the sun not until 9 PM through July, not setting around 7 PM until well into September.
+While allowing it to run until 10 PM currently is obviously too late, 7 PM is still afternoon during the summer months with the sun not setting until 9 PM through July, and still not setting until around 7 PM well into September.

 But, watching the video of the June 25, 2013 Commissioners meeting where the changes to the ordinance were being discussed irks me a bit on a more personal scale as I listen to Commissioner Tom Mielke, who I respect and consider a friend, talking about ensuring neighbors of the Vineyards expectations of peace and quiet are met.

 What irks me is that last year, Commissioner Mielke expressed no similar respect of the neighborhood I live in about our expectations of peace and quiet as the narrow two-lane road adjacent to my home was being widened to accommodate heavier semi-truck traffic that now rumbles by some 20 to 25 feet from my kitchen window.